newamericafoundation/teddy/README.md

 ```

 `newamericadotorg` looks for any element with the class `.na-dataviz`, and if a `renderDataViz` function is defined globally, calls it for each element.
 You can see a mock of what happens in the [index.html file](https://github.com/newamerica-graphics/data-viz-boilerplate/blob/master/src/index.html#L19-L27).

+## Deployment

+- Make sure you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) configured properly on your machine.
+If you have Homebrew installed, run `brew update && brew install awscli` and then `aws configure`.
+- Change `YOUR-PROJECT-DIRECTORY` to the name/directory of your project in the `deploy` script in `package.json`.

 ## Notes